 When NYC-born Death & Co opened its first outpost in RiNo in 2018, the cocktail den raised the bar for mixed drinks in the Mile High City—and raised eyebrows for its Big Apple prices.
 Denverites quickly came to appreciate the skill and high-quality ingredients behind the boozy sips.
 But will they pay $16 apiece for its zero-proof concoctions?

 Bar manager Scott Ruggiero thinks so.
 “We take a really thoughtful approach to create the same texture you get from alcohol,” Ruggiero says.
-For example, the martini-esque New Territory uses two Seedlip NA spirits, which retail at about $32 for 700 milliliters.
-There’s a bit of verjus blanc and coconut extract.
-Lime juice goes through a centrifuge to spin out any trace of pulp before being combined with sugar to create a perfectly clear cordial.
-The staff juices pineapples to make a syrup with gum arabic powder.
-Once all those ingredients are stirred, the drink is garnished with a grapefruit expression and a twist of lime.
-By appearance, taste, or cost, no one would know it’s a mocktail—and that, Ruggiero says, is what makes it priceless for many guests.
-1280 25th St.
+For example, the bartenders use two Seedlip NA spirits, which retail at about $32 for a 700-milliliter bottle, in many cocktails.
+Other ingredients used to build body and flavor include verjus blanc, coconut extract, and lime juice that goes through a centrifuge to spin out any trace of pulp before being combined with sugar to create a perfectly clear cordial.
+In the past, the staff has also juiced pineapples to make a syrup with gum arabic powder.
+The appearance, taste, and cost of Death & Co’s mocktails are nearly indistinguishable from standard mixed drinks—and that, Ruggiero says, is what makes it priceless for many guests.
+1280 25th St., Denver (RiNo)

 3. Honey Elixir Bar